LunarMoonDLCT/GalaxiXClientInstaller/README.md

 # Galaxy Client Installer

-This is a simple Java-based installer for the [Galaxy Minecraft Client](https://github.com/LunarMoonDLCT/Minecraft-Galaxy-Client).
+This is a simple Java-based installer for the Galaxy Client Minecraft.
 It downloads the Galaxy Client from GitHub and installs it directly into your `.minecraft` directory.

 ---